Updated June 15, 2023

-Data is always huge and it is vital for any industry to store this ‘Data‘ as it carries immense information which leads to their strategic planning.
-Just as one needs a house to feel secured, data also has to be secured.
-This home for data is technically referred as Data warehouse.
+Data is always massive, and any industry needs to store this ‘Data‘ as it carries immense information, which leads to strategic planning.
+Data must be secure just as one needs a house to feel safe.
+This home for data is technically referred to as a Data warehouse.

-Also, not all data is true data.
-The growth of a business is directly proportional to the growth of data.
+Also, not all data is accurate data.
+The growth of a business is directly proportional to the development of data.
 And this growth might take a hit on the efficiency of data.
-To eliminate this, data has to be free from duplicates and errors as such data do not yield the desired results.
-This is where data integration is important.
-When the data turns to accessible data, it makes the job of employee much easier letting him to concentrate on effective planning and forecasting.
+To eliminate this, data has to be free from duplicates and errors, as such data do not yield the desired results.
+This is where data integration is essential.
+When the data turns into accessible data, it makes the employee’s job much more manageable, letting him concentrate on effective planning and forecasting.

-Once you have this data, it is important for that data to be extracted from the system and further analyzed in an environment through a various set of tools to meet business needs.
-These tools are generally referred as ETL (Extract, Transform, and Load) tools and Talend & Pentaho are two such ETL tools which are widely used across industries.
+Once you have this data, it must be extracted from the system and further analyzed in an environment through various tools to meet business needs.
+These tools are generally referred to as ETL (Extract, Transform, and Load) tools, and Talend & Pentaho are two such ETL tools widely used across industries.

 Before going deep, let us get the basics right here.

-Below is a simple illustration of what ETL tool actually means:
+Below is a simple illustration of what the ETL tool means:

 - Extract: Data is generally collected from compound databases.
 The function of ‘E’ is to read the data from sources.

-- Transform: The ‘T’ function is quite challenging compared to ‘E’ however not that complicated.
-It follows a simple process where the extracted data is adapted from its original form to the form it needs to be in (target) so that it can be engaged to another database.
-Though the process seems simple, the procedure involves rules or lookup tables by merging and synchronizing from multiple databases
+- Transform: The ‘T’ function is quite challenging compared to ‘E’; however simple.
+It follows a simple process where the extracted data is adapted from its original form to the form it needs to be in (target) to engage with another database.
+Though the process seems simple, the procedure involves rules or lookup tables by merging and synchronizing from multiple databases.

 - Load: The ‘L’ function follows just one route.
 To write the data into the target database.

-It is a hard task for an administrator to associate different databases without the help of any tool.
-Hence, these tools not only make job easy but also save time and money.
+It is an arduous task for an administrator to associate different databases without the help of any tool.
+Hence, these tools make jobs easy and save time and money.

-Head to Head Comparison Between Talend vs Pentaho (Infographics)
+Head to Head Comparison Between Talend and Pentaho (Infographics)

-- Talend offers limited connectivity to concurrent databases, and other forms of data but has a dependency factor of Java drivers to connect to the data sources whereas Pentaho offers a wide range of connectivity to extensive databases, and other forms of data
+- Talend offers limited connectivity to concurrent databases and other forms of data.
+Still, it depends on Java drivers to connect to the data sources.
+In contrast, Pentaho offers a wide range of connectivity to extensive databases and other forms of data.

-- Talend has its support which exists majorly in the US whereas Pentaho its support which not only exists in the US, and also targets the UK, Asia Pacific markets
+- Talend has its support, which exists in the US, whereas Pentaho’s support not only exists in the US but also targets the UK and Asia Pacific markets.

-Although both Talend and Pentaho tools carry similar characteristics, here one needs to understand the GUI which Pentaho Kettle holds a slight advantage.
+Although both Talend and Pentaho tools carry similar characteristics, one needs to understand the GUI in which Pentaho Kettle holds a slight advantage.

 Below we see the salient characteristics and prominent offerings of the Pentaho Kettle to Talend: